LIFEHUBBER

 Anthropic Fable/Mythos Shutdown Turns Frontier Model Access Into a Governance Question

 Anthropic says a U.S. government export-control directive requires it to suspend access to Fable 5 and Mythos 5 for foreign nationals, including people inside the United States and foreign-national Anthropic employees.
 The company says the practical result is that it must disable the two models for all customers while it complies and seeks to restore access.
-For readers, the story is about frontier AI access becoming an operational governance issue, where product rollout, national-security claims, global teams, customer access, and model safeguards can collide quickly.
+The shutdown shows frontier AI access becoming an operational governance issue, where product rollout, national-security claims, global teams, customer access, and model safeguards can collide quickly.

 What changed